Philadelphia Top Startups, 2022

 Tendo is led by Dan Goldsmith, CEO, and Jennifer Goldsmith, President.
 Tendo has acquired $69 million in three funding rounds from three investors since 2020.
 The latest funding was a Series B round raised on June 30, 2021.

 Startup Hustle spoke with Dan Goldsmith about “Building Software to Improve the Healthcare Journey.”
-The episode will air on December 21, 2022.
+Listen to the episode here and read the highlights in this post.

 Most people use one or more social media platforms regularly, creating a great way to connect and engage with potential customers.
 It is no wonder there are hundreds of active social media networks today.
 Putting up one more might seem like an exercise in futility, but that is not the case with FuzeMee.